-Brokerage transaction receivables and payables are reported gross.
-Other affiliate receivables and payables including interest, administrative, consulting and service fees, and advances are reported net by affiliate.
+Brokerage transaction receivables and payables and other affiliate receivables and payables including interest, administrative, consulting and service fees, and advances are reported gross on the statement of financial condition.

 Included in receivables from and payables to customers in the statement of financial condition are accounts receivable from and payable to directors, officers and affiliate customer accounts.